 Following a formal higher doctorate submission, two external examiners are appointed, on the recommendation of the Head of Department.
 It is expected that the examination process for a higher doctorate submission should be completed within six months.
 There is no oral examination involved in this process.
 The external examiners are each asked to independently assess the submitted work and to write a detailed report which should clearly state whether or not the examiner recommends the award of the higher doctorate.
 In the event of conflicting recommendations, a third external examiner is appointed.

-Potential applicants should direct any initial enquiries to the relevant Faculty contact in the PGR Support Team.
+Potential applicants should direct any initial enquiries to the relevant Research Degree Support Officer.